Train to Andros in 48 hours or less

 Andros via Mykonos Airport

-From Mykonos airport it is about a 15 minute ride by taxi to Mykonos port where the ferry takes around 2 hours 20 minutes to reach Andros.
-The ferries usually leave in the morning around 7/8pm and the middle of the day around 1pm although there are often later ferries at the weekend and in summer.
+From Mykonos airport it is about a 15 minute ride by taxi or bus to Mykonos port where the ferry takes around 2 hours 20 minutes to reach Andros.
+The ferries usually leave in the morning around 7/8 am and the middle of the day around 1pm.
+There are ferries later in the day at the weekend and in summer.

 Stay overnight before ferry from Mykonos